-We create not only a desktop version, but also a mobile one.
+We create not only a desktop version but also a mobile one.

 Initial installation and configuration go first.
 Then developers set up all necessary settings of modules.
-We make sure every website page was approved and client had gone through demo versions of every feature on the website.
+We make sure every website page was approved and a client had gone through demo versions of every feature on the website.
 This was a little hint from the development side to you as a client: check and test all the options.
 There are no minor ones when it comes to the website usage.
 Believe us, your website’s visitors will notice every teeny-tiny bug.

 Stage 6.
 Front-end development

 Depending on the project, the front-end and back-end development can go either in parallel or the back-end is followed by the front-end.
 Front-end developer implements all visual features and makes sure everything is pixel-perfect and that website is cross-browser compatible.